Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 Bergen-Belsen survivor

-A Survivor of Bergen-Belsen Death Camp
+A Survivor of Bergen-Belsen Death Camp.

-From immemorial times, each society had their own "undesirables" (most notable, the hard-core criminals, and those holding a particular creed, belief, or political view deemed to pose a threat to the society) and, that component clearly existed within the Nazi Germany.
+belief, or political view deemed to pose a threat to the society) and, that component clearly existed within the Nazi Germany.
 But those particular types of victims of the Nazi Germany (such as the Communists, religious and political opponents, or Jehovah's Witnesses) should never ever be associated nor incorporated with the true victims and survivors of the Holocaust.
-This is because those groups of people became victims of the Nazi Germany not because of who they were but because of what they did or believed in.
-It is therefore important to note that not all victims of the Nazi Germany were victims of the Holocust and, that the Nazi victimization program extended well outside the boundaries of the Holocaust.
+That is because those groups of people became victims of the Nazi Germany not because of who they were, but because of what they did or believed in.

-The cleansing of Europe from racially and ethnically "inferior or degenerate breeds" was an essential ingredient in the formulation of a new Europe as envisioned by the Nazi regime.
-In the so-called "Final Solution" of the Jewish Problem, the rapid killings of all European Jewry was at the core and center stage of the entire Nazi mass murder process.
+.The cleansing of Europe from racially and ethnically "inferior or degenerate breeds" was an essential ingredient in the formulation of a new Europe as envisioned by the Nazi regime.
+In the so-called "Final Solution" of the Jewish Problem, the rapid extermination of all European Jewry was at the core and center stage of the entire Nazi mass murder process.
 After all it was argued, this unprecedented "solution" was needed --as a public health campaign-- for the betterment of the world in the pursuit of creating a new "pure" (aka Aryan) "super" race.

-T4 victimDisabled victimsConsistent with the creation of a "pure" superior race, the Nazi regime had targeted in addition those with various incurable mental and physical disabilities killing some 300,000 patients in various hospitals and asylums under the so-called T-4 Euthanasia program.
+victimDisabled victimsConsistent with the creation of a "pure" superior race, the Nazi regime had targeted in addition those with various incurable mental and physical disabilities murdering some 300,000 patients in various hospitals and asylums under the so-called T-4 Euthanasia program.
 That race "purification" program must also be included as part of the Holocaust.

-In the name of perceived race "purification," the homosexuals were also targeted for complete annihilation and thus, they need to be included into what we call the Holocaust.
-(It is important to stress in here, for this complex category of Holocaust victims, that even if the Genetic Biology Gay victimultimately will determine that the homosexuality is not derived from a genetic condition but rather from a lifestyle condition, the Nazis --for sure-- considered them as "carrying" hereditary genes of homosexuality that needed to be rooted out.
+victimultimately will determine that the homosexuality is not derived from a genetic condition but rather from a lifestyle condition, the Nazis --for sure-- considered them as "carrying" hereditary genes of homosexuality that needed to be rooted out.
 Indeed, in their campaign against the homosexuals, Nazis relentlessly pursued not only their current homosexuals, but also their family hereditary traits.
 That Nazi pursuit was directed primarily towards the male homosexuals as the female homosexuals were, by in large, ignored and tolerated.
 That duality in the Nazi policy between the male and female homosexuality has had its primary roots in the Christian religion where the sodomy has always been regarded as an absolute sin.)

 At Birkenau